Anapaya/monorepo-diff-buildkite-plugin/README.md

 A `path` can also be a glob pattern.
 For example specify `path: "**/*.md"` to match all markdown files.

-Use `negate` to negate the matching logic and add a step when none of the provided paths match.
+Use `negatePaths` to execute a step when all provided paths do not match any change.

 ### `config`